 The Vedic hymns in praise of all the dimensions of nature in the oceans, rivers, sun, moon, starts, trees, animals, birds, reptiles, all of them find a divine reference and space.

 In the modern context, the connect with nature is being lost as people live with gadgets in artificial environments.
 Our ashram has guided its disciples to connect with nature through tree pooja.

 Planting trees, preserving them, praying to them are activities that we do and encourage our students to be involved in Seva as part of SEVA SHIBIRAM.

-We have a terrace garden and encourage our students to create terrace gardens and involve in tree planting programs.
+Satyananda Yoga Centre has a terrace garden and encourage our students to create terrace gardens with flowering plants, vegetable and greens grown organically.

 Go Seva has been considered as the most auspicious from ancient times in India.
 Satyananda Yoga Centre provides opportunities for its students to become part of the eco system to preserve, protect, nourish and serve the cow.

 Every year we also gift cow to peasants through our ashram.
 Many of our students inspired by the teaching of our scriptures have involved themselves actively in serving cows through go salas.